- Interhospital transfer is a coordinated care transition, not only transport.

 Service UtilityDoes Turkish Social Security (SGK) Cover Private Ambulance Services?

 Does SGK cover private ambulance services?
-Clear answer, social indication rules, private insurance reimbursement, required documents, payment methods, and KVKK-compliant process guide.
+Clear answer, the referral-system exception, private insurance reimbursement, required documents, payment methods, and KVKK-compliant process guide.

 Popular Ambulance Topic Clusters